QLD Wide - 60 Seconds Claim Advice

 • Drivers and passengers opening car doors without checking for oncoming cyclists are usually at fault, which means the bike rider can be eligible to make a cycling accident claim.

-Poor road conditions, including potholes, can also lead to serious cycling injuries.
-If the bike accident occurred on privately owned or council property (like footpaths, carparks, recreational bike lanes, etc.), you could be eligible to make a public liability claim rather than a motor vehicle insurance claim.
+Potholes can also cause serious cycling injuries.
+If the bike accident occurred on privately owned or council property (like bike paths), you could be eligible to make a public liability claim rather than a motor vehicle insurance claim.

 For a successful outcome, the cyclist must prove that the property owner or council responsible for maintenance was negligent, and their failure to fulfil their duty caused the bicycle accident injuries.